fabian-thomas/evince-patches/README.md

 That is why this repo contains patches for the following major changes to
 upstream:

+- A (zathura-like) status bar can be included at the bottom.
 - The menu bar (or toolbar) can be hidden via a keyboard shortcut.
 This is `ALT-m` or F12 by default.
 - Evince overwrites the pdf on hitting `CTRL+s`.
 By default, Evince always asks